arnesson/cordova-plugin-firebase/README.md

 # cordova-plugin-firebasex
-This plugin is a fork of [cordova-plugin-firebase](https://github.com/arnesson/cordova-plugin-firebase) which has been update to fix several issues.
+This plugin is a fork of [cordova-plugin-firebase](https://github.com/arnesson/cordova-plugin-firebase) which has been updated to fix several issues.

 It brings push notifications, analytics, event tracking, crash reporting and more from Google Firebase to your Cordova project!
 Android and iOS supported.